viniciuswx/freelance-finder/README.md

 ## 👨🏻‍💻 APRENDIZADOS

-Aprendi a colocar as boas práticas do HTML e CSS, colocando no projeto o HTML semântico e responsividade com CSS.
+Aprendi a colocar as boas práticas do HTML e CSS, colocando no projeto as tags semânticas do HTML e responsividade com CSS.

 ## 🧩 FEEDBACK